holvonix-open/io-ts-fuzzer/README.md

 - `t.UnknownArray`
 - `t.void`

-If you additionally do `yarn add monocle-ts io-ts-types` and register the `io-ts-types` extra fuzzers via `r.register(...await loadIoTsTypesFuzzers)`, the following additional types will be supported:
+If you `yarn add monocle-ts io-ts-types` and register the `io-ts-types` extra fuzzers via `r.register(...await loadIoTsTypesFuzzers())`, the following additional types will be supported:

 - `date`